 Attendance & Punctuality

-It is our policy to work with learners and their parents/carers to improve attendance and punctuality.
 Our Attendance and Engagement Officers, Mr D Heyes and Mr M Ratcliffe, work closely with the Attendance Enforcement Team at Wigan Council, and with the mainstream schools of our dual-registered learners.
 They are also available for families to chat with and offer suggestions to support getting your child into school, and on time.
 This may include:

 - home visits;